apond308/EBAZ4205_Project/README.md

 ## FPGA Setup

 For programming the FPGA, I used vivado.
 Inside of the vivado directory, there is a project for the logic portion of the project.
 You should be able to open it with Vivado 2020.1 and generate a bitstream.
+HDL sources are found in the 'srcs' directory.